-The town of Red Bank has some of the best, world-class shopping, boutiques, artisan-craft shops, galleries, jewelry stores, salons, spas with personal care, health and therapeutic services (now re-opened with social distancing protocols in place) to enjoy.
-We have unique stores selling specialty music records, cd’s, comic books, antiques, vintage clothing, furniture, home décor, and design businesses, all awaiting your visit.
-Visit the River Center’s shopping directory for a full list of shops.
+The town of Red Bank has some of the best, world-class shopping, boutiques, artisan-craft shops, galleries, jewelry stores, salons, spas with personal care, health, and therapeutic services.
+We have unique stores selling specialty music records, cd’s, comic books, movie memorabilia, antiques, vintage clothing, furniture, home décor, and design businesses, all awaiting your visit.
+Visit the RiverCenter’s shopping directory for a full list of shops.

 Red Bank is a historic town, with beautiful, architecturally interesting, and diverse buildings of stature.
 Most of our town is within walking distance, and some notable, not-to-miss, sites include: The Red Bank Train Station, The Basie Center, The Two River Theater, The Galleria, the Red Bank Public Library, The T. Thomas Fortune House, and many more to visit.
 The Basie Center, The Vogel Theater, The Basie Cinema are open and providing live entertainment and movies as permitted by the State of NJ.
 Learn more on Red Bank’s History, and Arts and Culture.

 If you plan to stay for an overnight getaway; we have two, acclaimed, boutique-waterfront, hotels to choose from: The Molly Pitcher Inn, and The Oyster Point Hotel.
 Both, sister hotels, are open for guests and events.
 The friendly, hotel staff, and management will help make your stay a most memorable, and delightful respite.